 When you hear that your child was born with a vascular ring, you may be concerned.
 A vascular ring is a birth defect where the blood vessels in the chest can press on and narrow your child’s feeding tube or windpipe.

-At Children’s Heart Center—an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP)—our pediatric cardiologists are highly trained, extremely skilled, and very experienced.
+At Mount Sinai Kravis Children’s Heart Center our pediatric cardiologists are highly trained, extremely skilled, and very experienced.
 We diagnose and treat all types of heart conditions in children of all ages.
 This includes all types of vascular rings.

 About Vascular Rings